iai-group/IQN-KGQA/README.md

 ## IGN-KGQA test collection

-The main resource developed in our paper was the IGN-KGQA test collection, which includes
+The main resource developed in our paper was the "Improving Question Naturalness for Knowledge Graph Question Answering" (IQN-KGQA) test colletion.

 This repository is structured as follows:

-- `test_collection/`: bla bla.
+- `test_collection/`: The files that constitute the test collection IQN-KGQA.
-- `test_collection/final_questions.csv`: This CSV file has four columns: `Dataset`, `QID`, `OriginalQuestion`, and `FinalQuestion`.
+- `test_collection/final_questions.csv`: Original and final NL questions in test collection.
+This CSV file has four columns: `Dataset`, `QID`, `OriginalQuestion`, and `FinalQuestion`.
-- ...`directory_ble/script_xyz.py`: ble ble Python script.

-- ..`directory_bli/abc.json`: a JSON file containing bli bli.

 ### Detailed descriptions